RaphTronic/Air_Quality_Monitor/README.md

 Happy coding & clean air to all !
 ** **
 Warning: _I am by no means a pro SW developer.
-Which explains the bloated, unstructured, confusing, giant single-file piece of Arduino/C/C++ spaghetti code that runs this monitor.
+Which explains the bloated, confusing, giant single-file piece of Arduino/C/C++ spaghetti code that runs this monitor.
 Good luck to anyone trying to mod anything...
 Submit a github issue if you have questions or feature requests._
 ** **

 ![20240812_121825 Air Quality Index](https://github.com/user-attachments/assets/c70e8b9c-75d2-4e7d-b0cb-0024cb651dc5)